brnt/openwrt-hd44780/README.md

     echo -n 'hello world' > /dev/hd44780

-To send commands to the unit, the first byte in the string sent to the device file must be `0x10`. `0x10` was chosen because it corresponds to the ASCII code for "data link escape" and isn't commonly used. `0x00` through `0x01` are used by the hd44780 to display custom characters.
-The `0x10` character can easily be sent using escape characters (ash again):
+To send commands to the unit, the first byte in the string sent to the device file must be `0xff`. `0xff` was chosen because it corresponds to the ASCII code for "data link escape" and isn't commonly used. `0x00` through `0x01` are used by the hd44780 to display custom characters.
+The `0xff` character can easily be sent using escape characters (ash again):

-    printf '\x10\x01' > /dev/hd44780
+    printf '\xff\x01' > /dev/hd44780

-In this example, command mode is enabled with `\x10` and the screen is cleared with `\x01`.
+In this example, command mode is enabled with `\xff` and the screen is cleared with `\x01`.
 Similar results can be achieved using escape characters when writing to the device file from most programming languages.
 Several commands can be chained together.
 This command:

-	printf '\x10\x01\xc6\x0f' > /dev/hd44780
+	printf '\xff\x01\xc6\x0f' > /dev/hd44780

 will clear the display (`0x01`), move the cursor to the 6th position of the second row (`0xc6`) and make the cursor blink (`0x0f`).

 Each discrete string written to the file is evaluated for the presence of the command character.
 So this sequence

-    printf '\x10\x01' > /dev/hd44780
+    printf '\xff\x01' > /dev/hd44780
     printf 'hello world' > /dev/hd44780

 would clear the screen and then write `hello world` to it.
 The second statement is sent to the device file as a separate string and evaluated independently.
 Here's a similar routine in [NodeJS](http://nodejs.org/):

     var fs = require('fs');
     var data_file = '/dev/hd44780';
-    fs.writeFileSync(data_file, "\10\1");
+    fs.writeFileSync(data_file, "\ff\1");
     fs.writeFile(data_file, 'hello world\n' + Math.random()));

 Newline characters are automatically converted to the LCD's next line command, so the output here would be: